What is kerf?

-Our lasers focus a beam of light to cut through materials and the amount of material that the laser burns away is known as Kerf.
+Ponoko lasers focus a beam of light to cut through materials and the amount of material that the laser burns away is known as kerf.

-With the exception of our laser cut metals, the head of the laser directly follows the paths in your design file, meaning the Kerf is centered on these lines.
+The head of the laser directly follows the paths in your design file, meaning the kerf is centered on these lines.

-- The thicker and/or harder a material, the longer it takes to cut all the way through and the bigger the Kerf is going to be.
-Materials with low melting points will also have a larger kerf (eg styrene).
+- The thicker and/or harder a material, the longer it takes to cut all the way through and the bigger the kerf is going to be.

 Designing to allow for kerf

-If you are using one our our laser cut metals, you do not need to compensate for kerf in your design.
+If you are using one of our laser cut metals, you do not need to compensate for kerf in your design.
 Our metal laser cutting machines auto offset lines to compensate for kerf.

-For all our other materials, you will want to consider kerf in your design setup.
+For all our other materials, you may want to consider kerf in your design setup.